-The Karachi Electric Supply Company limited was incorporated in 1913 under the Indian Companies Act, and later it registered according to Companies Ordinance, 1984.
-The company is listed in Karachi, Lahore and Islamabad Stock Exchanges.
-The Government of Pakistan took control of the company by acquiring major shareholding in 1952.
-The Ministry of Water and Power looks after the affairs of the company at federal level.
+The Karachi Electric Supply Company limited was incorporated in 1913 under the Indian Companies Act, and later it registered according to Companies Ordinance 1984.
+Government of Pakistan took control of the company by acquiring major shareholding in 1952.

-KESC is principally engaged in generation, transmission and distribution of electric energy to industrial, commercial, agricultural and residential consumers under the Electricity Act, 1910 as amended to date & NEPRA Act 1997, to its licensed areas.
-The licensed area of KESC is spread over entire Karachi and its suburbs up to Dhabeji and Gharo in Sindh and over Hub, Uthal and Bela in Baluchistan.
-The total area covered is around 6000 square kilometers.
+KESC is principally engaged in generation, transmission and distribution of electric energy to industrial, commercial, agricultural and residential consumers.
+The licensed area of KESC is spread over 6000 Km2 including entire Karachi and its suburbs up to Dhabeji and Gharo in Sindh and over Hub, Uthal and Bela in Baluchistan.